US vice president visits former Nazi concentration camp - ABC 36 News

 The Pences also stopped at religious memorials at the site and later attended a church service on the camp’s grounds.

-More than 200,000 people from across Europe were held at Dachau, and more than 40,000 prisoners died there.
+The concentration camp for political prisoners and Jews near Dachau was the first such facility in Germany.
+In 1935 other groups, among them Jehovah’s Witnesses, gays and emigrants, were sent there.
+After a larger facility was built, more political prisoners and more than 11,000 German and Austrian Jews were sent there in 1938.
+In time, more than 200,000 people from across Europe were held at Dachau and subsidiary camps, and more than 40,000 died.
 The camp was liberated by U.S. forces in April 1945.

 Making his first overseas trip as vice president, Pence spoke to foreign diplomats and defense officials at the Munich Security Conference on Saturday and met with German Chancellor Angela Merkel and other world leaders.